joseeden/joeden/docs/006-Cloud-Computing/002-Cloud-Migration/001-Strategy-Considerations.md

   - Determine if data needs encryption at rest and in transit.
   - Consider security compliance reasons and apply the correct level of encryption.
+  - For more information, please see [Data Encryption.](/docs/005-Cybersecurity/002-Asset-Security/006-Data-Encryption.md)

 - **Encryption Management**